kawther1010/TP-03--Histograms-in-Image-Processing/README.md

-# 📊 TP 03: Histograms in Image Processing
+# 📊 TP 03: Histograms in Image Processing  BY Dr Guessoum

 ## 🎯 Objectives
 - Display the brightness and contrast of an image.